bhardin/dotfiles/README.md

 This will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.

-The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.
+You will want to change the `zsh/zshrc.symlink`, this file has two paths in paticuliar you will want to change: `PROJECTS` and `ZSH`.

 `dot` is a simple script that installs some dependencies, sets sane OS X defaults, and so on.
 Tweak this script, and occasionally run `dot` from